-Deakin Alumni of the Year Award for outstanding service and contribution to Deakin University and his profession
+He was presented the Deakin Alumni of the Year Award in 2012 for outstanding service and contribution to Deakin University and his profession.

-Mr Kelly has been a major contributor to Deakin and is a well-known ambassador for the University having undertaken visiting teaching roles with various institutions including: University of Edinburgh, University of Strathclyde and the Strathclyde Business School, Scotland, Massey University, New Zealand and Capital University of Economics and Business in Beijing China.
+He is a well-known ambassador for the University, with visiting teaching roles at University of Edinburgh, University of Strathclyde, Massey University and Capital University of Economics and Business in Beijing.

 Christopher also holds a Graduate Diploma Financial Management and a Master of Economics.

 Q&A with Christopher Kelly

 What do you love about Deakin?

 What I have particularly enjoyed about Deakin was the opportunity I had to contribute to the professional careers of so many faculty students.
 Either as a classroom teacher or student mentor, the opportunity to positively contribute to academic success is a special feature of what it is I have loved about my own career at Deakin.
 There is justifiable pride in seeing a graduate achieve success in his or her professional life, knowing that in some small way you have contributed to that success.
 Additionally, I have enjoyed working with six faculty Deans and six Vice-Chancellors, each of whom brought positive values and changes to the faculty.
 Lastly, I loved the collegial and supportive academic and professional environment extended by all my faculty colleagues.

 What's your best memory or funniest story from your time at Deakin?